NeuralAIM/Inline-Input/README.md

 inline.commands = ["Info", "Help", "Version"]

-answer = input("Command: ", free=False) # The Free=False parameter prohibits sending other commands not from the list
+answer = input() # The Free=False parameter prohibits sending other commands not from the list
 ```
 OR:
 ```